Here's How Registering to Vote Became a Thing

-On Tuesday, during National Voter Registration Day, volunteers all over the United States will help citizens sign up to vote in the upcoming election.
+On Sept.
+24, during National Voter Registration Day, volunteers all over the United States will help citizens sign up to vote in the upcoming election.
 For something that sounds so simple in theory, voter registration has long been the source of conflict in American politics.
-In this election season, concerns range from the modern problem of hacking to the ever-present question of why and where it gets easier or harder to register and vote.
+As the 2020 campaign gets underway, concerns range from the modern problem of hacking to the ever-present question of why and where it gets easier or harder to register and vote.

 A quick look back at the first voter registration laws in the United States reveals that, when it comes to registration, things have never been simple.